-Bridge House has launched our Resource Center to make services for the homeless more accessible and effective.
+Bridge House’s Resource Center makes services for the homeless more accessible and effective.

 Scope of Problem

 According to the 2015 Point in Time Survey conducted by Metro Denver’s Homeless Initiative, there are over 6,000 homeless people in the Denver Metro area including children.

 The past 3 years our Resource Center has recorded more than 50 intake indicators for more than 3,000 unique clients.
 Bridge House intake data suggests 31% of our clients are chronically homeless and 55% have been homeless less than 1 year.
 84% are unemployed.
 37% report having a disabling condition, 44% report a history of mental illness, 21% are currently receiving mental health treatment.
 39% report abusing drugs or alcohol with 12% currently in treatment.
 22% report a traumatic brain injury which is interesting data because traumatic brain injury symptoms present as mental health issues.
 51% report having been in jail or prison in the last 5 years.

 Boulder has resources to help the homeless and a number of skilled and dedicated service providers.
 Over the years these organizations, including Bridge House, have focused on the survival needs of those living on the streets.
 Now, we are entering a new era where we remain committed to helping the most vulnerable not only survive, but also progress to a higher level of self-sufficiency.

 At Bridge House, we are becoming more strategic and aligned with a greater focus on solution-oriented services, such as the Resource Center and Ready to Work, and permanent housing.
 Our focus is shifting to outcome oriented services that stabilize people and help them access the resources they need to leave the streets behind.